MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ### Unit Tests

 I personally refer to an `ARM template unit tests` as a `static code analysis`.
 So validating, checking and parsing the configuration file - the ARM template.
-(There are open source projects working on creating an AST from an ARM template, this could be a huge game changer [Twitter: Chris Gardner](https://twitter.com/HalbaradKenafin/status/1158411375481434113?s=20))
+(There are open source projects working on creating an AST from an ARM template, this could be a huge game changer [Twitter: Chris Gardner](https://twitter.com/HalbaradKenafin/status/1158411375481434113?s=20)).
+As we are not compiling or building a software product we can not rely on any compilers to throw errors on syntactical issues.

 ### Integration Tests